|

 passenger side.
 Of course I will be using NCE DCC with wireless handles.
 There

 will be 3 power regions with many sub-regions protected by circuit breakers.
+All

-motors.
 They will be controlled with DPDT toggles on the running fascia track

 diagram/control panel with bi-color LEDs to show route direction.
 I believe in keeping things simple especially if visitors come over and